HideharuYamauchi/HF-Montecarlo-Simulation-analysis/README.md

 https://g-2.kek.jp/gakusai/research_MuHFS.html

 1. RF.cc and RF.hh.<br>
 To calculate the TMmode of microware in the cavity.
-We use TM110 and TM210 mode to demo the RF respectively.
+We use TM110 and TM210 mode to demonstrate the frequency which cause hyperfine splitting respectively.

 2. magnet.cc and magnet.hh.<br>
 To calculate the magnetic field about 1.7 T of superconductive magnet.
 The magnet will use at MuSEUM experiment and muon(g-2) experiment in the future.